physionetchallenges/evaluation-2021/README.md

     evaluate_model(labels, outputs, scores.csv, class_scores.csv)

 where `labels` is a directory containing files with one or more labels for each ECG recording, such as the training database on the PhysioNet webpage; `outputs` is a directory containing files with outputs produced by your algorithm for those recordings; `scores.csv` (optional) is a collection of scores for your algorithm; and `class_scores.csv` (optional) is a collection of per-class scores for your algorithm.
+Please note that `evaluate_model` requires two input arguments `(labels, outputs)` or four input arguments including both optional scores files `(labels, outputs, scores.csv, class_scores.csv)`.

 ## Troubleshooting